 Research and Development

 Progressing to online research, Tom found Yacht Legs, an English company that makes beautiful, but bloody expensive, careening poles.
-He next went searching for alternatives and found careening poles of different kinds mentioned on several sites including Wooden Boat Forum and Eye of the World.
+He next went searching for alternatives and found careening poles of different kinds mentioned on several sites including Wooden Boat Forum.

 With ideas percolating, he referred to measurements of